Dealer Licensing in Oklahoma

 An automotive dealership is any commercial business engaged in the sales of automobiles, motorcycles, motor scooters, trucks, motor homes, and specialty vehicles.
-To familiarize yourself with the basic rules governing automotive dealerships, you might want to begin by reviewing the Oklahoma Motor Vehicle Commission Laws, available online using the free Adobe Reader.

 While perhaps not ideal reading for a day at the beach, it will, nonetheless, familiarize you with the rules and laws you'll need to know before opening your new or used automobile dealership.

 Here's a quick overview of the rules and regulations for automotive dealerships in Oklahoma:

 Your new car dealership must be a franchised automotive dealership.
 A few of the major new car dealership franchises are:

 - Acura, Audi, BMW, Cadillac, Chevrolet, Chrysler, Dodge, Ford, GMC, Honda, Hyundai, Hummer, Infiniti, Jeep, Kia, Land Rover, Lexus, Lincoln/Mercury, Mazda, Mercedes Benz, Nissan, Pontiac, Porsche/Audi, Saturn, Subaru, Toyota, and Volkswagen.

 Your dealership must be licensed with the Oklahoma Motor Vehicle Commission.
 For a new dealer license, you'll need to fill out the Application Packet for Initial Dealer Franchise License(s).
 The fees for a new car dealers' license is $300 per franchise.

 Note that your dealership is also required by law to have a Used Car Sales Lot.